PupkinLangford/dumb-instagram/README.md

 #### Server

 - find memory leak
+- Helmet may be interfering with GrahpQL Playground
 - delete photos from cloudinary when posts deleted
 - delete photos and replace when pushed to same cloudinary URL
 - change image size/quality/other cloudinary settings